tirejs/tire/README.md

 # Tire

 Tire is a lightweight JavaScript library for modern browsers.
 The syntax is inspired from jQuery.
+The goal of Tire is to create a small library for modern browsers (also work in older that isn't to bad) with a minified size of 10kb and a gziped size under 5kb (right now it's under 4kb).

 Tire is under development right now and have no stable version.

+Tire will use SemVer, please visist [http://semver.org/](http://semver.org/).

 ## Browser support